 Sweet violet Viola odorata

 Sweet violet is a wild growing perennial/Credit: Getty

 It is said that the Romans spent more time growing violets for their wine than growing olives.
 This colourful plant adds a purple and blue hue to most liquids, such as wine, tea, vinegar and honey.
 Its flowers are cooling and soothing (demulcent in action) and were used as a beauty treatment during Victorian times to keep skin youthful.
 You can see the bright purple flowers and heart-shaped leaves appearing in hedgerows, roadsides and lightly shaded woodlands.

 Woodlands begin to be filled with wild garlic come March/credit: Getty

 The plant, native to Britain, is also known as Bear leek, Bear’s garlic, Broad-leaved garlic, Buckrams, Ramsons, Wood garlic and can grow to heights of between 45 and 50 cm.

 The leaves and flowers are edible.
 Young leaves are delicious added to soups, sauces and pesto.
-Leaves appear in March and are best picked when young.
+Leaves appear in late March and are best picked when young.
 The flowers emerge from April to June and can add a potent garlic punch to salads and sandwiches.